Updated September 15, 2015

 No, you may not use photos or virtual tours from the previous listing agent unless you have permission from the agent who owns the photos.

-You can find detailed instructions for adding photos to your listing by clicking the link labeled “(click here to learn more)” in the Photo Upload section as you’re entering a listing or by visiting our Uploading Photos page.
+You can find detailed instructions for adding photos to your listing by clicking the link labeled “(click here to learn more)” in the Photo Upload section as you’re entering a listing or by going directly to Uploading Photos page.

-Yes, All residential listings with existing buildings that are entered into the MLS for sale must include a photograph of the front of the building within 72 hours after entry.
-Listings designated as “Seller Prefers No Photo” must have written authorization from the seller to exclude a primary image, which must be provided to the service upon request.
+Yes, all listings that are entered into the MLS for sale or lease must include a property photograph within 72 hours after entry.
+Properties with existing buildings must include a photograph of the front of the building.
+Listings that will not have a property photo must have an MLS-provided “Seller Prefers No Photo” image published on the listing within the required time and must have written authorization from the seller to exclude a primary image.
+That certification must be provided to the service upon request.
 On new construction, a realistic artistic rendering of the intended appearance of the front of the building will suffice until the building is completed, at which time an appropriate photograph must be submitted.

 The process when the seller wants no photo on a listing requires two steps:

 - The seller must sign the form called Seller’s Instruction to Omit Photo.
-You keep this form filed in your office unless it is requested by the MLS.
+You keep that filed in your office unless it is requested by the MLS.

 - In place of a photo, you post on the listing the image that says “Seller Prefers No Photo.”